TreeBASE/treebase/BUILDING.md

 - the object-relational mappings implemented in [treebase-core](treebase-core), and
 - the web application, i.e. [treebase-web](treebase-web)

 which are both bundled into a WAR archive for the Tomcat servlet container.
-(For a fully functioning web application, the headless mesquite library packaged as `mesquite-2.01.tb.jar` and the `PhyloWidget.zip` browser applet also need to be available to the web application.)
-All these artifacts, if successfully rebuilt, should be committed to [treebase-artifact](https://github.com/naturalis/treebase-artifact) so that the server provisioning process can make use of it.
+These artifacts, once successfully rebuilt, are intended to be committed to [treebase-artifact](https://github.com/naturalis/treebase-artifact) so that the server provisioning process can make use of it.